Are Power Inverters Bad For Your Car?

 • etc.

-Sounds too good to be true?
-Well, it frequently is.
+Sounds too good to be precise?
+Well, it often is.

 Do Power Inverters Affect A Car’s Battery?